Fire (1996 film)

-Fire is a 1996 Indo-Canadian romantic drama film written and directed by Deepa Mehta, starring Shabana Azmi and Nandita Das.
-It is the first installment of Mehta's Elements trilogy; it is succeeded by Earth (1998) and Water (2005).
+Fire is a 1996 English-language romantic drama film written and directed by Deepa Mehta, starring Shabana Azmi and Nandita Das.
+An Indo-Canadian co-production, it is the first installment of Mehta's Elements trilogy; it is succeeded by Earth (1998) and Water (2005).

 The film is loosely based on Ismat Chughtai's 1942 story, "Lihaaf" ("The Quilt").
 Fire is one of the first mainstream Bollywood films to explicitly show homosexual relations, and the first to feature a lesbian relationship.
 After its 1998 release in India, activists staged several protests, setting off a flurry of public dialogue around issues such as homosexuality and freedom of speech.

 Plot

 The film opens with a young Radha sitting in a mustard field with her parents.
 Her mother tells her a tale of a person who wanted to see the ocean, but Radha says that she does not understand the moral of the story.

 The film flashes forward to Sita, a newly married woman on honeymoon with her husband Jatin, who is distant and shows little interest in Sita.
 Jatin is in a typical joint-family arrangement – he lives with his older brother Ashok, his sister-in-law Radha, his paralysed mother Biji and the family servant Mundu.
 Ashok and Jatin run a small store that sells food and rents videotapes.

 Jatin shows no care for Sita, and she learns that he only agreed to the arranged marriage in order to put an end to Ashok's nagging.
 Jatin continues to date his modern Chinese girlfriend, and Sita does not rebuke him.
 The rest of Jatin's home is not rosy either.
 Biji is immobile and speechless after a stroke, and Sita and Radha must constantly attend to her.
 Sita spends her days slaving in the hot kitchen, and finds herself lonely and frustrated at night because Jatin is out with his girlfriend.
 She yearns to break out of this stifling situation.

 It is revealed that Radha faces a similar problem.
 Many years ago, Ashok had come under the influence of Swamiji, a local religious preacher, who teaches that desires are the cause of suffering and must be suppressed.
 Ashok is completely taken by these monastic teachings and suppresses all his desires.
 He also donates large sums from the meager store income to treat the Swamiji's hydrocele condition.
 Swamiji teaches that sexual contact is permitted only as a means for procreation, and Radha is infertile.
 Accordingly, Ashok aims to stamp out all his desires and has not slept with Radha for the past thirteen years.
 He puts Radha through an excruciating ritual in which they lie motionless next to each other whenever he wants to test his resolve.
 Radha is racked with guilt over her inability to have children and driven to frustration by the ritual.